GowthamKumarPudi/Airbnb_Data_Analysis/README.md

 8. Dashboard Creation: Utilize Tableau or Power BI to create a comprehensive dashboard that presents key insights from your analysis.
 Combine different visualizations, such as maps, charts, and tables, to provide a holistic view of the Airbnb dataset and its patterns.

 The learning outcomes of this project are:
-1.MongoDB Atlas: Gain proficiency in working with MongoDB Atlas to store and retrieve the Airbnb dataset, developing skills in data management with a NoSQL database technology.
+1. MongoDB Atlas: Gain proficiency in working with MongoDB Atlas to store and retrieve the Airbnb dataset, developing skills in data management with a NoSQL database technology.

-2.Streamlit Web Application: Build a user-friendly web application using Streamlit, enhancing skills in web application development for interactive data exploration and visualization.
+2. Streamlit Web Application: Build a user-friendly web application using Streamlit, enhancing skills in web application development for interactive data exploration and visualization.

-3.Python Data Analysis: Utilize Python for data cleaning, analysis, and visualization tasks, developing expertise in Python libraries such as Pandas and NumPy for data manipulation.
+3. Python Data Analysis: Utilize Python for data cleaning, analysis, and visualization tasks, developing expertise in Python libraries such as Pandas and NumPy for data manipulation.

-4.Geospatial Analysis: Leverage geospatial libraries like GeoPandas or Folium for geospatial data processing and visualization, gaining knowledge and skills in analyzing and visualizing spatial patterns.
+4. Geospatial Analysis: Leverage geospatial libraries like GeoPandas or Folium for geospatial data processing and visualization, gaining knowledge and skills in analyzing and visualizing spatial patterns.

-5.Tableau or Power BI: Create interactive dashboards using tools like Tableau or Power BI, refining skills in data visualization and dashboard creation for comprehensive data presentation.
+5. Tableau or Power BI: Create interactive dashboards using tools like Tableau or Power BI, refining skills in data visualization and dashboard creation for comprehensive data presentation.

-6.Data Cleaning and Preparation: Develop proficiency in cleaning and preparing the Airbnb dataset, including handling missing values, duplicates, and data type conversions, ensuring data quality and consistency.
+6. Data Cleaning and Preparation: Develop proficiency in cleaning and preparing the Airbnb dataset, including handling missing values, duplicates, and data type conversions, ensuring data quality and consistency.

-7.Data Visualization Techniques: Master data visualization techniques to effectively communicate insights, developing skills in creating visually appealing and informative charts, maps, and plots.
+7. Data Visualization Techniques: Master data visualization techniques to effectively communicate insights, developing skills in creating visually appealing and informative charts, maps, and plots.

 8.Problem-Solving Skills: Apply analytical skills to analyze pricing dynamics, availability patterns, and other factors, developing problem-solving abilities in extracting valuable insights from data.